 Advanced Placement (AP) is a program of college level courses and examinations for high school students which is sponsored by the College Board.
 AP exams are given once each year in May at participating high schools.
 Please have official scores forwarded to the Office of Admission.
 Gonzaga requirements for granting credit for individual AP subject exams are listed below.

-AP Policy for students entering Fall 2020 and beyond
+AP Policy for students entering Fall 2020

 AP Policy for students entering Fall 2017 - Spring 2020